7 Ways You Can Help After a Natural Disaster

 One of the most helpful things you can do in a natural disaster is to prepare yourself ahead of time.
 Not only will these preventive measures protect you, but they will also limit damage in case disaster strikes.

 The first step is to find out which disasters are most likely to affect you.
 For instance, do you live in the city with the highest hurricane risk?
-Then make an emergency preparedness plan for your household.
+Then make an emergency preparedness plan for your house.
 This plan should be written out, and hard copies should be printed out and given to each person.
+Make sure to include details like what to do if the power goes out.

 The second step entails stocking up on essential emergency items.
 These include: